-(xi) Records of notification of the referring physician of a deferred autologous donor, including appropriate followup if the initial notification attempt fails, performed under §630.6 of this chapter.
+(xi) Records of notification of the referring physician of a deferred autologous donor, including appropriate followup if the initial attempt at notification fails, performed under §630.40 of this chapter.

 (2) Processing records:

 (i) Blood processing, including results and interpretation of all tests and retests.